hardwarehacklab/hardwarehacklab.github.io/app/_projects/draw-vr.md

 	<figcaption>Drawing with others in virtual space</figcaption>
 </figure>

-The idea for the application, tentatively named <i>Draw</i>, came out of a ThoughtWorks workshop focused on exploring VR business opportunities for clients.
+The idea for the application, tentatively named <i>Draw</i>, came out of a Thoughtworks workshop focused on exploring VR business opportunities for clients.
 The team had strong convictions that VR had a unique value proposition in the area of remote collaboration, a concern common to a large number of industries.

 Technology, though it has made remote communication easier, has in general tended to dehumanize the way we communicate and collaborate.
 Most remote communication is done over email or video chat - media and interfaces that force one to type words out on a keyboard and interact with others through a flat screen.